Mechanochemistry strips cargo molecules from a loaded rotaxane

 When ultrasound pulses tug these two polymers apart, theirmovement hauls the pillararene along the axle so hard that it triggers a reverse Diels-Alder reaction at each docking station, stripping off all the cargo molecules.
 “Being able to release multiple molecules in a single elongation event—this is completely new in mechanochemistry,” De Bo says.

 For rotaxanes with a single docking station, ultrasound freed up to 71% of the maleimide cargo units in solution, while compression of a bulk sample released 30%.
-Although rotaxanes with five loaded docking stations released a lower percentage of their cargo molecules, they released more molecules in total.
 “This is already a very good efficiency,” says Anne-Sophie Duwez, an expert in single-molecule force spectroscopy at the University of Liège, who peer-reviewed the paper.
-“It’s a very elegant system.
-They really had to master different aspects of chemistry to reach their goal.”
+“It’s a very elegant system.”

 The researchers then showed that the system also worked with three useful cargo molecules—a fluorescent tag, a catalyst, and the anticancer agent doxorubicin.
-This proof of principle suggests that the method might be used to build an ultrasound-activated drug delivery system.
+This proof of principle suggests that the method might find use in an ultrasound-activated drug delivery system.

-For now, De Bo’s team is creating rotaxanes with more docking stations, and it also hopes to load the rotaxane’s axle with a mixture of monomers and a catalyst.
+For now, De Bo’s team is creating rotaxanes with more docking stations, and also hopes to load the rotaxane’s axle with a mixture of monomers and a catalyst.
 In principle, a sudden force could release these ingredients to generate new polymers that repair a damaged region of material.
-“The ultimate goal would be to create an autonomous self-healing system whereby the mechanical damage triggers the release of healing agents that would reform the material,” De Bo says.

 Join the conversation